lostallmymoney/Razer_Mouse_Linux/README.md

 📌 Notes:
 - If `~/.naga/keyMap*.txt` is missing, the daemon **won’t start** (installer copies an example).
 - Multiple actions per key are allowed; they run sequentially or async depending on choice.
-- Use `naga edit` to reload configs.
+- Use `naga edit` or `naga settings` to edit protected files and restart the daemon after changes.

 ---